So you want to start DIYing. Great! Don’t know what to get to make your beginners DIY toolkit? Luckily, you came to the right place.

 It’s also great for more irregular shapes that have lots of curves and twists and turns.

 I have about 3 measuring tapes, and I keep one of them in my purse at all times because it’s necessary so much of the time.
+One of the most crucial pieces of your DIY toolkit.

 Measuring rooms or walls to figure out the scale of something you’re making, measuring out the size of pieces before you cut, measuring the size of supplies you pick up at the store.